orka.memory_logger module

 from orka.memory.redis_logger import RedisMemoryLogger

-from orka.memory.kafka_logger import KafkaMemoryLogger
+from orka.memory.redisstack_logger import RedisStackMemoryLogger

 # Redis logger

-redis_logger = RedisMemoryLogger(redis_url="redis://localhost:6379")
+redis_logger = RedisMemoryLogger(redis_url="redis://localhost:6380")

-# Kafka logger
+# RedisStack logger with HNSW

 Environment-Based Configuration